codingclubrvce/RVCE-Coding-Bootkit/README.md

 ## 📚 What is This Repository?

-This repository is a centralized knowledge base designed to help first-year CS students get started with programming, development, computer fundamentals, and more.
+This repository is a centralized knowledge base designed to help first-year students get started with programming, development, computer fundamentals, and more.
 Whether you're preparing for coding rounds, exploring internships, or understanding how the internet works, this toolkit has you covered.

 🧠 **No prior experience needed — just curiosity and consistency!**